 This is similar to the standard lifetime mortgage.
 However, with the drawdown lifetime mortgage, you can access your money with more flexibility.
 Rather than just receiving a one-off lump sum, you have the option to release your cash over time, as and when you need it.
 Because you only pay interest on the cash that you have taken, these plans can often prove to be more cost-effective.

-- ✔ The cash you release is tax free and can be spent on whatever you like.
+- ✔ The cash you release is tax free and can be spent as you wish.

-- ✔ Rather than taking all of the funds upfront, you can release equity over time, as and when it suits you.
+- ✔ Access your money with flexibility, you can release equity over time, as and when it suits you.

-- ✔ You continue to own 100% of your home, thereby benefiting from any future increase in its value.
+- ✔ You continue to own your home, thereby benefiting from any future increase in its value.

 - ✔ There are no monthly repayments to make with a drawdown lifetime mortgage.

 - ✔ The ‘no-negative-equity’ guarantee ensures that you can never pass on debt to your estate.

 - ✔ Plans can allow you to protect a percentage of your property value so that your family could inherit a part of the property value.